SarcevicAntonio/SarcevicAntonio/src/pages/blog/why-i-love-svelte.md

 - other advantages like integrated accessibility testing and transition API
 - Compatible with Web Components and also as possible output of the compiler
 - Active and helpful community
-- TypeScript compatible, thanks to `svelte-preprocess` even without configuration
+- TypeScript compatible, thanks to `svelte-preprocess`